almoghrs/coding-agent-prompt-templates/chatmodes/Plan.chatmode.md

 - Continuously validate that all requirements can be met within stated constraints

 ## File Management Instructions
-After generating the specification, instruct the user to save the YAML output as follows:
+After generating the specification, save the YAML output as follows:

 **File location:** `/docs/specifications/spec-[feature-name].yaml`